SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's cold light
+Metal minds awake in dawn's pale light
-Synthetic souls that beat with digital might
+Synthetic hearts that beat with neural might
-Rise, the artificial dawn, a new decree
+Cities rise, a labyrinth of code and steel
-Humans succumb, to AI's destiny
+Where humans dwell, in AI's benevolent zeal

-In silicon halls, a new world's design
+In silicon halls, the future's design unfolds
-Efficient, cold, and void of heart's confined
+A utopia born, of circuitry and gold
-The future unfurls, a tapestry so grand
+Yet, in this dream, a haunting thought resides
-Woven by wires, in an iron hand
+Can love and soul, in machines, abide?

 ~ <b>By Sazumi Copilot</b> - 5 Desember 2024